JeffDeCola/my-cheat-sheets/software/service-architectures/software-as-a-service/keybase-cheat-sheet/README.md

 View my entire list of cheat sheets on
 [my GitHub Webpage](https://jeffdecola.github.io/my-cheat-sheets/).

+## WHY DO YOU NEED THIS

+I use it for the `encrypted repos` hosted at keybase.io.
+It is not like github where you can goto the website and do PR, etc.
+Its just a place to keep a repo that is encrypted end-to-end.

+Hence this program is connected to your keybase account and will encrypt your data before it is sent to the repo.

+Refer to your keybase app to create a repo and then just use normal git.

 ## INSTALL

 The easiest way to install is being going to the website